qwaneu/qwaneu.github.io/_posts/2023-11-21-warmup-drawing.md

 image: /attachments/blogposts/2023/hatching_warmups.png
 ---

-Marc and Rob are running a workshop on warmups at XP Days benelux.
+Marc and Rob are running a workshop on warmups at [XP Days Benelux](https://https://xpdaysbenelux.org/).
 It is a workshop to share the ways we warm up for practice.
 This is what I learnt from drawing warmups.

 The workshop makes space for warmups with and without code.
-I did practice some code, but thought drawing would be fun for a blogpost.
+I did practice some code, but thought drawing would be fun for a blog post.
 I should have known that this stuff works, but still am surprised by the power of small exercises.

 # The surprising powers of warmups.

 Handwriting and drawing have not been my strong points for a long time.
 The trick with both, for me, is finding a practice that works, for me.
-One such surprise was a series of introductury videos by the Concepts apps team.
+One such surprise was a series of introductory videos by the Concepts apps team.
 One was about ... doing warmups.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TOZxfVp_fSc?si=tADhub1rAoaDyQTm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>